-The following is a general summary of certain U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Units or pre-funded units acquired pursuant to this offering, the acquisition, ownership, and disposition of Common Shares acquired as part of the Units, the acquisition, ownership, and disposition of Pre-Funded Warrants acquired as part of the pre-funded units, the exercise, disposition, and lapse of Warrants acquired as part of the Units or pre-funded units, the acquisition, ownership, and disposition of Common Shares received upon exercise of the Pre-Funded Warrants, and the acquisition, ownership, and disposition of Common Shares received upon exercise of the Warrants (the "Warrant Shares").
+The following is a general summary of certain U.S. federal income tax considerations applicable to a U.S. Holder (as defined below) arising from and relating to the acquisition, ownership and disposition of Units or pre-funded units acquired pursuant to this offering, the acquisition, ownership, and disposition of Common Shares acquired as part of the Units, the acquisition, ownership, and disposition of Pre-Funded Warrants acquired as part of the Pre-funded units, the acquisition, ownership, and disposition of Common Shares received upon exercise of the Pre-Funded Warrants, and the acquisition, ownership, and disposition of Common Shares received upon exercise of the Warrants (the "Warrant Shares").

 This summary is for general information purposes only and does not purport to be a complete analysis or listing of all potential U.S. federal income tax considerations that may apply to a U.S. Holder as a result of the acquisition of Units or pre-funded units pursuant to this offering.
 In addition, this summary does not take into account the individual facts and circumstances of any particular U.S. Holder that may affect the U.S. federal income tax consequences to such U.S. Holder, including specific tax consequences to a U.S. Holder under an applicable tax treaty.
 Accordingly, this summary is not intended to be, and should not be construed as, legal or U.S. federal income tax advice with respect to any particular U.S. Holder.
 This summary does not address the U.S. federal net investment income, U.S. federal alternative minimum, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences to U.S. Holders of the acquisition, ownership, and disposition of Units, pre-funded units, Common Shares, Pre-Funded Warrants, Warrants and Warrant Shares.
 This summary also does not discuss the potential effects, whether adverse or beneficial, of any proposed legislation that, if enacted, could be applied on a retroactive or prospective basis.
 In addition, except as specifically set forth below, this summary does not discuss applicable tax reporting requirements.
-Each U.S. Holder should consult its own tax advisor regarding the U.S. federal net investment income, U.S. federal alternative minimum, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of Units, pre-funded units, Common Shares, Pre-Funded Warrants, and Warrant Shares.
-This summary also does not discuss the potential effects, whether adverse or beneficial, of any proposed legislation that, if enacted, could be applied on a retroactive or prospective basis.
-In addition, except as specifically set forth below, this summary does not discuss applicable tax reportin
+Each U.S. Holder should consult its own tax advisor regarding the U.S. federal net investment income, U.S. federal alternative minimum, U.S. federal estate and gift, U.S. state and local, and non-U.S. tax consequences relating to the acquisition, ownership and disposition of Units, pre-funded units, Common Shares, Pre-Funded Warrants, Warrants, and Warrant Shares.

-No opinion from legal counsel or ruling from the Internal Revenue Service (the IRS") has been requested, or will be obtained, regarding the U.S. federal income tax considerations applicable to U.S. Holders as discussed in this summary.
+No opinion from legal counsel or ruling from the Internal Revenue Service (the TRS") has been requested, or will be obtained, regarding the U.S. federal income tax considerations applicable to U.S. Holders as discussed in this summary.
 This summary is not binding on the IRS, and the IRS is not precluded from taking a position that is different from, and contrary to, the positions taken in this summary.
 In addition, because the authorities on which this summary is based are subject to various interpretations, the IRS and the U.S. courts could disagree with one or more of the positions taken in this summary.